kopczyn12/analyze-terrain-project/README.md

 PySpark: https://spark.apache.org/docs/latest/api/python/index.html

 ## Solution
+Flow: <br>
+  1) Define Geographical Bounds: Set the geographical coordinates for Europe as a tuple of (max_latitude, min_longitude, min_latitude, max_longitude).

+  2) Generate Tile URLs: Generate the URLs for map tiles that span the defined geographical area using the function generateTileUrls.

+  3) Load Image Data: Load the image data (map tiles) from the generated URLs into a Spark DataFrame using PySpark's read.format().

+  4) Refine Image Data: Extract the x and y tile indices from the origin column of the DataFrame and sort the rows based on these indices.

+  5) Extract Pixel Data: Select only the data column from the DataFrame, which contains the pixel information.

+  6) Reshape Pixel Data: Convert the PySpark DataFrame to an RDD and reshape the pixel data into NumPy arrays of shape (256, 256, 3).

+  7) Calculate Elevation: Use the function calculateElevation to transform the pixel data to elevation data.

+  8) Compute Gradients: Compute the x and y gradients using Sobel filters via OpenCV's cv2.Sobel() function.

+  9) Compute Gradient Magnitude: Calculate the magnitude of the gradients from the x and y components.

+  10) Generate Thresholds: Divide the gradient magnitude data into different groups using the function generateThresholds.

+  11) Apply Color Mapping: Apply color mapping to the gradient magnitude based on the threshold groups using the function applyColorMapping.

+  12) Display and Save Output: Use the function displayCompositeMap to display the final composite map.
+The composite map is also saved as a PNG file.

 Using JupyterNotebook we were able to divide each function to each cell to achieve clearness of code.
 Each function before implementation has a broad description how it works. \
 Also here, we listing each function with explanation:
 - [Functions](#functions)